Gävle: Education

-The University College of Gävle currently enrolls 16,000 students.
+The University College of Gävle enrolls 16,000 students as of 2022.
 It offers over 800 courses and around 50 degree programs in technology, social and natural sciences, and the humanities.
 Its research profiles are "Built Environment" ("Byggd miljö") and "Health in working life" ("Hälsofrämjande arbetsliv").
 Some courses are offered in English and are taken by both international and Swedish students.

+Infrastructure

+Transport

+Mälardalstrafik operates trains between Gävle and Uppsala.

+The area was previously served by Gävle–Sandviken Airport, also known as Röberg Airport, which opened in 1971 and was open to commercial air traffic until 2000.
+In 2016, Gävle City Council voted to close the airport.

+Stockholm Arlanda Airport is located 137 km south of Gävle.